 The works of the Council of Trento were suspended in 1547 due to a pestilence; Pope Paul III asked the participants to move to Bologna, but the Lutherans were not prepared to relocate to a town which was under papal control so the proceedings went ahead without them.
 Pope Julius III in an

-attempt to overcome their resistance transferred the council back to Trento and a certain number of
+attempt to overcome their resistance transferred the council back to Trento and a number of

-German bishops took the opportunity presented to return to the council; but Henry II, the French king who replaced in 1547 his father Francis I, ordered the French clergy not to participate and soon
+German bishops returned to the council; but Henry II, who replaced his father Francis I in 1547, ordered the French clergy not to participate and soon

 after he made an alliance with Maurice of Saxony, a leader of the German protestants and declared war on Charles V: although the war was